 Baltimore, MD 21201

-- Recommendations – Please provide three (3) recommendations from professors or others who can attest to the quality of your academic performance, scholastic potential and other non-cognitive factors.
-Your recommendations are managed by the online application; you will need the email addresses of your recommenders for this process.
+- Two letters of recommendation.
+Your recommendations are managed by the online application; you will need the email address of your recommenders for this process.

 - Curriculum Vitae uploaded as part of the online application.

 - Essay describing your academic goals and research interest scanned and uploaded as a supplemental item to the online application.
 The essay should be between 300-500 words.
 Students should also indicate in their essay a track or specialization of interest from the list below:

 - Comparative Effectiveness and Patient-Centered Outcomes Research: Research that compares different health care and treatment approaches to help patients and providers make more informed decisions.

 - Pharmaceutical Policy: Local, state, and national policies governing the development, provision, and use of medications within a health care system.

 - Pharmacoeconomics: Trade-offs in health outcomes and costs associated with the use of therapies, devices, and adherence programs.